cvejic-group/hFL-hematopoiesis/readme.md

 # Multiomics analysis of fetal liver hematopoiesis

-Here are scripts accompanying the manuscript: The epigenetic and transcriptomic blueprint of human foetal liver haematopoiesis across development
+Here are scripts accompanying the manuscript: Temporal and regulatory landscape of human foetal liver haematopoiesis mapped by single-nucleus multiomics

 ## Contents